Microbiology of Lyme disease: Lifecycle

-The lifecycle of B. burgdorferi is complex, requiring ticks, and species that are competent reservoirs, often small rodents.
+The lifecycle of B. burgdorferi is complex, requiring ticks and species that are competent reservoirs, often small rodents.
 Mice are the primary reservoir for the bacteria.

 Hard ticks have a variety of life histories with respect to optimizing their chance of contact with an appropriate host to ensure survival.
 The life stages of soft ticks are not readily distinguishable.
 The first stage to hatch from the egg, a six-legged larva, takes a blood meal from a host, and molts to the first nymphal stage.
 Unlike hard ticks, many soft ticks go through multiple nymphal stages, gradually increasing in size until the final molt to the adult stage.

-The lifecycle of the black-legged tick, commonly called the deer tick (Ixodes scapularis) comprises three growth stages: the larva, nymph and adult.
+The lifecycle of the black-legged tick, commonly called the deer tick (Ixodes scapularis) comprises four life stages: the egg, larva, nymph, and adult.

-Whereas B. burgdorferi is most associated with deer ticks and the white-footed mouse, B. afzelli is most frequently detected in rodent-feeding vector ticks, and B. garinii and B. valaisiana appear to be associated with birds.
-Both rodents and birds are competent reservoir hosts for B. burgdorferi sensu stricto.
-The resistance of a genospecies of Lyme disease spirochetes to the bacteriolytic activities of the alternative immune complement system of various host species may determine its reservoir host association.
+Whereas B. burgdorferi is mostly associated with deer ticks and the white-footed mouse, B. afzelli is most frequently detected in rodent-feeding vector ticks, and B. garinii and B. valaisiana appear to be associated with birds.
+Both rodents and birds are competent reservoir hosts for B. burgdorferi s.s..
+The resistance of a genospecies of Lyme disease spirochetes to the bacteriolytic activities of the alternative complement system of various host species may determine its reservoir host association.

 Genomic characteristics

-The genome of B. burgdorferi (B31 strain) was the third microbial genome ever to be sequenced, following the sequencing of both H. influenzae and M. genitalium in 1995, and its chromosome contains 910,725 base pairs and 853 genes.
+The genome of B. burgdorferi (strain B31) contains a linear chromosome of 910,725 base pairs and 853 genes.
 One of the most striking features of B. burgdorferi as compared with other bacteria is its unusual genome, which is far more complex than that of its spirochetal cousin Treponema pallidum, the agent of syphilis.
 In addition to a linear chromosome, the genome of B. burgdorferi strain B31 includes 21 plasmids (12 linear and 9 circular) – by far the largest number of plasmids found in any known bacterium.
 Genetic exchange, including plasmid transfers, contributes to the pathogenicity of the organism.
 Long-term culture of B. burgdorferi results in a loss of some plasmids and changes in expressed protein profiles.
 Associated with the loss of plasmids is a loss in the ability of the organism to infect laboratory animals, suggesting the plasmids encode key genes involved in virulence.

-Chemical analysis of the external membrane of B. burgdorferi revealed the presence of 46% proteins, 51% lipids and 3% carbohydrates.
+Chemical analysis of the external membrane of B. burgdorferi revealed the presence of 46% proteins, 51% lipids, and 3% carbohydrates.